Pyrilutamide for Hair Loss Treatment: What We Know So Far

 • 5mg (0.5%) twice a day

-Results showed that the pyrilutamide 0.5% solution applied once a day significantly increased hair count by 11.39 per cm2 from baseline after 24 weeks of treatment.
+Results showed that the pyrilutamide 0.5% solution applied once daily significantly increased the hair count by 11.39 hairs per cm2 from baseline after 24 weeks of treatment.
 Improvement in hair density was seen as early by the end of week 12.
-Like the previous phase II trials, KX-826 exhibited a good safety profile.
+Like the previous phase II trials, it exhibited a good safety profile.

-In November 2021, the Phase III clinical trial protocol for KX-826 to treat male androgenetic alopecia was greenlighted.
-The randomized, double-blind, placebo-controlled, multi-regional phase III clinical trial is being done in the top 26 dermatology institutions in China, headed by Peking University People’s Hospital and Huashan Hospital.
-The leading principal investigators were Professor Zhang Jianzhong and Professor Yang Qinping (8).
+In November 2021, the Phase-3 clinical trial protocol for pyrilutamide to treat male androgenetic alopecia was greenlighted.
+A randomized, double-blind, placebo-controlled, multi-regional phase-3 clinical trial will be done in 26 dermatology centers in China.

-In June 2022, 416 male patients were enrolled in this study.
-This study was designed to evaluate the efficacy and safety profile of KX-826 for male pattern hair loss.
-The trial duration is also 24 weeks with a 4-week follow-up.
-The primary endpoint is also the change in non-vellus TAHC from baseline at the end of week 24.
+As of March 2023, 740 male patients have been enrolled in this study.
+This study is designed to evaluate the efficacy and safety profile of pyrilutamide for male pattern hair loss.
+The trial duration is 24 weeks with a 4-week follow-up.
+The primary endpoint is to see the change in non-vellus TAHC from baseline at the end of week 24.
+The results are expected by December 2023.

-Based on the clinical trials, Pyrilutamide 0.5% applied once a day for female AGA and twice a day for male AGA exhibited the highest treatment efficacy.
+Based on the data from clinical trials, pyrilutamide 0.5% solution has to be applied once daily for female AGA and twice daily for male AGA to get best results.

 Side effects of pyrilutamide